|

 Here is a link to a site that lists the cutting ranges for different types of grass.
 These cutting ranges have been carefully researched by experts, and are recommended by the association of companies that make their living selling sod.
 Do you think they'd recommend a cutting height that would hurt the product that they sell for a living?

-inches then at about 2.25 inches it's time to mow again - usually a week
+Regularity is the key to effective mowing.
+The rule of thumb is to reduce the height of the grass by one-fourth to one-third.
+If you mow to 1.5 inches then at about 2.25 inches it’s time to mow again – usually a week or so.

 Strategies for getting your best cut with a manual reel mower